NF1198/Callscribe/README.md

-# DSD Event Parser
+# Callscribe

 ## Functional Overview

-**DSD Event Parser** is a high-performance, asynchronous Rust application for parsing [DSDPlus](http://www.dsdplus.com/) SRT log files and converting them into structured CSV output.
+**Callscribe** is a high-performance, asynchronous Rust application for parsing [DSDPlus](http://www.dsdplus.com/) SRT log files and converting them into structured CSV output.

 The tool is designed to:
 - Stream parse `.srt` files line-by-line, avoiding memory bloat.